End Times Issues

 The goal is NOT to tell you a "system" to believe, but to explore various issues.
-We prepare for the "end times," NOT by memorizing a prophetic system, or viewpoint, but by being ready.
+We prepare for the "end times," NOT by memorizing a prophetic system or viewpoint, or by guessing the timing of Jesus' return, but by being ready.
 Scripture never commands us to know all the technical details about the future... but it does tell us to be ready for whatever the future may bring.

 1. A look at the "end of the world" signs.
 PDF / JPEG